 The four Vedas (Rig Veda, Sama Veda, Yajur Veda and Atharva Veda, c.
 1200 BCE) are the oldest books of the Indian traditions.

-Though they do not talk about yoga directly (that would come about 700 years later) they include many ideas and practices which yoga would make use of.
+Though these compositions do not talk about yoga directly (that would come about 700 years later) they include many ideas and practices which yoga makes use of.

-Here is a list of four ways in which the content from the books was used or transformed in the yogic traditions after 500 BCE.
+Here is a list of four ways Vedic content was used or transformed for the philosophy and practice of yoga after 500 BCE.